You can get a copy of a will only after it’s gone through probate.

 You can find public records of a will at the county court where it was originally filed

 As part of an estate plan, many people choose to create a last will and testament.
 This legal document contains instructions on what should be done with your property and belongings after you die.
-Once someone passes away, their will must be filed at the local court, so it can go through probate, the legal process of proving the will and distributing assets, and a will dictates how distributions are handled during probate.
+Once someone passes away, their will, if they have one, must be filed at the local court.
+Most estates typically go through probate, the legal process of proving the will and distributing assets, and a will dictates how distributions are handled during probate.

 The will does not become part of the public record until after the probate proceeding has concluded.
 Sometimes probate can take a long time, but once it has concluded, you can find a public copy of the will the same place where it was filed: the probate court.
 You can also get a copy for a small fee.

 In most cases, probate begins whether or not there is a will, but a last will and testament is necessary if you want to direct probate after you're gone.
 Therefore it is essential that the testator (will writer) store the will in a safe place, like with an estate planning attorney.
 You might choose to store your last will and testament in a safe deposit box, but you'll have to make sure the executor can access it.

 Read more about keeping your will safe.

-Some people even file their will, for a fee, with the county clerk while they’re still alive.
-Typically done at the office of the register of wills, this is for safekeeping and convenience and is not necessary.
+Some people even file their will, for a fee, with the county clerk while they’re still alive, although it varies by state and locality.
+This is for safekeeping and convenience and is not necessary.
 Wills filed while the testator is still alive are not part of the public record; they’re still the personal property of the testator.

 The executor or personal administrator is responsible for filing the will with the county clerk at the local probate court.
-This will start the probate process, as the executor manages the estate by paying taxes and unpaid debt, and distributing assets to heirs.
+The executor manages the estate by paying taxes and unpaid debt, and distributing assets to heirs.